 - Amortized cost Assets that are held for collection of contractual cash flows where those cash flows are solely payments of principal and interest are measured at amortized cost.
 Interest revenue is calculated using the effective interest method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in profit or loss.
-Financial assets measured at amortized cost are comprised of member loans and Central 1 term deposits. - Fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
+Financial assets measured at amortized cost are comprised of member loans receivable and term deposits. - Fair value through other comprehensive income Assets that are held for collection of contractual cash flows and for selling the financial assets, and for which the contractual cash flows are solely payments of principal and interest, are measured at fair value through other comprehensive income.
+Interest income calculated using the effective interest method and gains or losses arising from impairment and foreign exchange are recognized in profit or loss.
+All other changes in the carrying amount of the financial assets are recognized in other comprehensive income.
+Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified to profit or loss.
+Financial assets measured at fair value through other comprehensive income are comprised of marketable securities. - Fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
 All interest income and charges in the financial assets' carrying amount are recognized in profit or loss.
 The Credit Union measures all equity investments at fair value with changes in fair value are recorded in profit or loss.
-Included in this classification are cash and cash equivalents, Central 1 shares and investments in other co-operative entities.
+Included in this classification are cash and cash equivalents, Central 1 shares and Co-operative association shares.